Publish a Managed Service offer to Azure Marketplace

 Publish your offer

 Once you've completed all of the sections, your next step is to publish the offer to Azure Marketplace.
 Select the Publish button to initiate the process of making your offer live.
-For more about this process, see Publish Azure Marketplace and AppSource offers.
+More info about this process, can be found here.

 You can publish an updated version of your offer at any time.
 For example, you may want to add a new role definition to a previously-published offer.
 When you do so, customers who have already added the offer will see an icon in the Service providers page in the Azure portal that lets them know an update is available.
 Each customer will be able to review the changes and decide whether they want to update to the new version.